GabSchach/HDVis_fork/README.md

 #### Node properties

-All mandatory and suggested `props` vairables include:
+All mandatory and suggested `props` variables include:

 *  name: **unique** mandatory node attribute; used in visualization *(mandatory)*
 *  nameShort: short name; used in visualization